EU can withhold funds from Hungary, Poland, top court rules

 “The sound financial management of the Union budget and the financial interests of the Union may be seriously compromised by breaches of the principles of the rule of law committed in a member state,” it said.

-Poland and Hungary have faced criticism in the EU for years over allegations that they have been eroding judicial and media independence, among other democratic principles.
-The EU had found itself unable to do much to alter the course of either nation, and therefore turned to linking money to their adherence to democratic behavior.
+Because of extended financial vetting not directly linked to Wednesday’s ruling, Poland has yet to receive some $41 billion euros from the EU’s pandemic recovery fund, while Hungary’s $8 billion was also held up.
+Those funds could now be further held back because of the ruling.

-Respecting democratic rule of law principles is a beacon of the EU admission criteria and the court insisted that, once in, those principles should stick.
+Since joining the bloc in 2004, both nations have been major recipients of EU funds to help rebuilt national economies that stagnated under communist rule.
+Respecting democratic rule of law principles is a beacon of EU admission criteria, and the court insisted that, once a country joins, those principles should stick.

 In Hungary, Prime Minister Viktor Orban has been pushing what he calls “illiberal democracy,” which his critics say amounts to stifling democracy.
 In Poland, the Law and Justice party overwhelmingly dominates government and has also increasingly faced criticism from other EU member nations.
-The rightwing-government has broken the nation’s own laws in order in order to gain political control over courts and judges.
+The right-wing government has broken the nation’s own laws to gain political control over courts and judges.

-Hungary and Poland initially sought to block the budget because of the introduction of the new mechanism, but eventually agreed to the plan on condition that the European Court of Justice would review it.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.